specialist support

 Children who are Deaf or Hard of Hearing

-I provide tailored speech and language support for children who are Deaf or Hard of Hearing, working alongside audiologists, teachers of the Deaf, and the family's wider team.
+I provide speech and language support for children who are Deaf or Hard of Hearing, working alongside audiologists, teachers of the Deaf, and the family's wider team.
 Sessions are individualised to each child's listening, language and communication preferences.

 • Listening and spoken language development